vluke123/cd0037-API-Development-and-Documentation-project/README.md

 # API Documentation

 ## Introduction
-This is project is a quiz API.
+This project is a quiz API.
 It's a simple API that allows you to select questions from a list of categories and produce quiz games.
 Users are able to add their own questions as well as delete plus play a quiz game of selected categories.

 ### Frontend